ShlomiRex/leetcode/README.md

 # leetcode
 My solutions to leet code questions.
+Includes cheat sheet of code for common patterns.

+The questions & solutions are also orginized in tables by pattern category.

 ## Problem solving

 The best way to solve leetcode is first to consider the brute force approach.
 Then, think about how you can optimize it.
 If you can't think of anything or can't implement it, try to look at the solution.
 Don't try to solve it.
 This is the best way to learn leetcode patterns.

 ## Cheat Sheet / Common Patterns